PyWavelets/pywt/doc/source/ref/wavelet-packets.rst

 Wavelet Packets
 ===============

-.. versionadded:: 0.2

-Version `0.2` of PyWavelets includes many new features and improvements.
-One of such new feature is a two-dimensional wavelet packet transform structure that is almost completely sharing programming interface with the one-dimensional tree structure.
+PyWavelets implements one-dimensional, two-dimensional and n-dimensional wavelet packet transform structures.
+The higher dimensional structures almost completely sharing programming interface with the one-dimensional tree structure.

-In order to achieve this simplification, a new inheritance scheme was used in which a :class:`~pywt.BaseNode` base node class is a superclass for both :class:`~pywt.Node` and :class:`~pywt.Node2D` node classes.
+In order to achieve this simplification, a new inheritance scheme was used in which a :class:`~pywt.BaseNode` base node class is a superclass for the :class:`~pywt.Node`,  :class:`~pywt.Node2D` and :class:`~pywt.NodeND` classes.

-The node classes are used as data wrappers and can be organized in trees (binary trees for 1D transform case and quad-trees for the 2D one).
-They are also superclasses to the :class:`~pywt.WaveletPacket` class and :class:`~pywt.WaveletPacket2D` class that are used as the decomposition tree roots and contain a couple additional methods.
+The node classes are used as data wrappers and can be organized in trees ( binary trees for 1D transform case, quad-trees for the 2D one and 2**N-ary trees in ND).
+They are also superclasses to the :class:`~pywt.WaveletPacket`, :class:`~pywt.WaveletPacket2D` and :class:`~pywt.WaveletPacketND` classes that are used as the decomposition tree roots and contain a couple additional methods.

+Here 1D, 2D and ND refer to the number of axes of the data to be transformed.
+All wavelet packet objects can operate on general n-dimensional arrays, but the 1D or 2D classes apply transforms along only 1 or 2 dimensions.
+The ND classes allow transforms over an arbtirary number of axes of n-dimensional data.

 The below diagram illustrates the inheritance tree: